revbayes/revbayes.github.io/tutorials/morph_ase/ase.md

 The file you will begin in this section will be the one you load into RevBayes when you have completed all of the components of the analysis.
 In this section you will begin the file and write the Rev commands for loading in the taxon list and managing the data matrices.
-Then, starting in section {% ref subsec_ERM_Model %}, you will move on to writing module files for each of the model components.
+Then, starting in section {% ref subsec_ERM_Model %}, you will move on to write each of the model components.
-Once the model files are complete, you will return to editing `mcmc_ase_ERM.Rev` and complete the Rev script with the instructions given in section {% ref subsec_complete_MCMC %}.
+After writing all the components for your model, you will complete the Rev script with the instructions given in section {% ref subsec_complete_MCMC %}.

 {% subsubsection Load Data Matrices | subsubsec_load_data %}